top of page

 ADAPTABILITY

-It's surprising how quickly we can become accustomed to a new routine and yes, it's been 7 months, but I feel like I'm able to fit in all my admin, my music composition, my current music lessons, and still find time to fit any new music students in if they appear.
-Which has happened; I didn't think it would but I've already had a few folks start music lessons, happy to stick with video for the foreseeable future.
+It's surprising how quickly we can become accustomed to a new routine and yes, it's been seven months, but I feel like I'm able to fit in all my admin, my music composition, my current music lessons, and still find time to fit any new music students in if they appear.
+This has happened; I didn't think it would but I've already had a few folks start music lessons, happy to stick with video for the foreseeable future.

 Before this second spike emerged, I was beginning to consider face-to-face music lessons again since a few students had been asking when this would happen.
 It would have only worked at home since the Bristol studio still wasn't open but that is no longer a consideration as there would be too much risk to those around me, let alone the music students themselves.

-It has made me wonder though, when (if) the virus does recede and we're able to go back to our normal routines as they were before March, will I actually be able to fit all my music students in, having to factor travelling into the mix again?
+It has made me wonder, though, when (if) the virus does recede and we're able to go back to our normal routines as they were before March, will I be able to fit all my music students in, having to factor travelling into the mix again?
 Something to worry about at a later date.

 Let me know about your routines; how have you had to adapt to the pandemic?